aws-samples/aws-modernization-workshop-for-newrelic/content/pixie/prereqs.md

 #### Creating the bucket
 Click `Create bucket`.

 1. Name your bucket in the `Bucket name` field.
-(Example: `tinyhats`)
+(Example: `tinyhat`)
 2. Edit the Public Access settings to match the configuration below:

 ![](/images/u6ZrfvH.png)
 3. Leave all other settings as deafult and click `Create bucket`.

 #### Allowing public access
 On the S3 console, click on the newly created S3 bucket by identifying it with the name you assigned it to.
-(Example: `tinyhats`)
+(Example: `tinyhat`)

 1. Click on `Permissions` and scroll down to `Bucket policy`.
-2. Click `Edit` and paste the below policy in the editor, **remembering to replace `tinyhats` with your actual bucket name, if it differs**
+2. Click `Edit` and paste the below policy in the editor, **remembering to replace `tinyhat` with your actual bucket name, if it differs**
 ```
 {
     "Version": "2012-10-17",